robgraves/crapsgame/README.md

 All other betting options:

-Free odds bets on Pass/DP
+DONE!
+12/30/2022 - Free odds bets on Pass/DP

-Come bet/Don't Come Bets
+- Come bet/Don't Come Bets

+- Free odds bets on Come/Don't Come

-Field Bets
+- Field Bets

-Place Bets/Lay Bets
+- Place Bets/Lay Bets

-Hardway Bets/Any Craps/Any Seven
+- Hardway Bets/Any Craps/Any Seven

-Any other bets or features I might want to add
+- Any other bets or features I might want to add